kevinyswong/kevinyswong.github.io/index.md

   this discrimination occurs within the forces of the free market, Bobo resists describing this group dynamic as class-based.
 Even earlier this year in a
   <a href="https://www.youtube.com/watch?v=r6vm2uv2rnY">lecture</a>,
-  Bobo heavily used economic measures as a barometer for racial equality.
+  Bobo heavily relied on economic metrics as a barometer for racial equality.
 But in the book, he isolates the non-redeeming effect of class on Black individuals and families, writing:
   <blockquote>
   [S]igns of negative racial attitudes are borne out by a number of tangible